Utilizing Longitudinal Chest X-Rays and Reports to Pre-Fill Radiology Reports: Methods

 \section{Methods}

 \textbf{Dataset}.
 The construction of the Longitudinal-MIMIC dataset involved several steps, starting with the MIMIC-CXR dataset, which is a large publicly available dataset of 377,110 chest X-ray images corresponding to 227,835 radiographic reports from 65,379 patients \cite{johnson2019mimic}.
-The first step in creating the Longitudinal-MIMIC dataset was to pre-process MIMIC-CXR to ensure consistency with prior work \cite{chen2021cross,chen2020generating}.
-Specifically, patient visits where the report did not contain the ``findings'' section were excluded.
+The first step in creating the Longitudinal-MIMIC dataset was to pre-process MIMIC-CXR to ensure consistency with prior works \cite{chen2021cross,chen2020generating}.
+Specifically, patient visits where the report did not contain a ``findings'' section were excluded.
 For each patient visit, there was at least one chest X-ray image (frontal, lateral or other view) and a corresponding medical report.
 In our work, we only generated pre-filled reports with the ``findings'' section.

 Next, the pre-processed dataset was partitioned into training, validation, and test sets using the official split provided with the MIMIC-CXR dataset.
-Table \ref{table_numPatientVisits} shows that 26,625 patients in MIMIC-CXR had $\geq$ 2 visit records, providing a large cohort of patients with longitudinal study data that could be used for our goal of pre-filling radiology reports..
-For patients with $\geq$2 2 visits, consecutive pairs of visits were used to capture richer longitudinal information.
-The dataset was then arranged chronologically based on the ``StudyTime'' attribute present in the MIMIC-CXR dataset. ``StudyTime'' represents the exact time at which a particular chest X-ray image and its corresponding medical report were acquired.
+Table \ref{table_numPatientVisits} shows that 26,625 patients in MIMIC-CXR had $\geq$ 2 visit records, providing a large cohort of patients with longitudinal study data that could be used for our goal of pre-filling radiology reports.
+For patients with $\geq$2 visits, consecutive pairs of visits were used to capture richer longitudinal information.
+The dataset was then arranged chronologically based on the ``StudyDate'' attribute present in the MIMIC-CXR dataset. ``StudyDate'' denotes a de-identified date linked to a radiographic analysis.
+While the dates undergo anonymization, they maintain a consistent chronological sequence for each individual patient.

 Following this, patients with $\geq$2 visit records were selected, resulting in 26,625 patients in the final \textit{Longitudinal-MIMIC} dataset with a total of 94,169 samples.
 Each sample used during model training consisted of the current visit CXR, current visit report, previous visit CXR, and the previous visit report.
 The final dataset was divided into training (26,156 patients and 92,374 samples), validation (203 patients and 737 samples), and test (266 patients and 2,058 samples) splits.
 We aimed to create the \textit{Longitudinal-MIMIC} dataset to enable the development and evaluation of models leveraging multi-modal data (CXR + reports) from longitudinal patient visits.